North America, Global E-commerce Superpower

 With USD 1.2 trillion in the United States (2025) and CAD 81.5 billion in Canada (2032 projection), North America is the most dynamic e-commerce region in the world.
-This exceptional growth— CAGR of 11.2% in the US and 9.7% in Canada —creates unprecedented logistical needs that traditional parcel insurance solutions struggle to meet.
+This exceptional growth (CAGR of 11.2% in the US and 9.7% in Canada) is creating unprecedented logistical needs that traditional parcel insurance solutions are struggling to meet.

 Key Data North America 2025: